anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## 16. Machine Learning Models

-Multiple machine learning models were trained instead of using only one model.
+Multiple machine learning models were trained rather than relying on a single algorithm.

 The main models compared were:

-- Random Forest
+* Random Forest
-- Gradient Boosting
+* Gradient Boosting
-- Ridge Regression
+* Ridge Regression

-The purpose of model comparison was to determine which model produced the best predictions.
+The purpose of model comparison was to determine which model provided the most suitable prediction performance.

 Three main evaluation metrics were used.

 ### MAE

-Mean Absolute Error shows the average absolute difference between the actual and predicted values.
+Mean Absolute Error (MAE) represents the average absolute difference between actual and predicted values.

 ### RMSE

-Root Mean Squared Error gives more weight to larger prediction errors.
+Root Mean Squared Error (RMSE) gives greater weight to larger prediction errors.

 ### R²

-R² shows how well the model explains the variation in the target values.
+R² represents how well the model explains the variation in the target values.

 ---